robcarver17/skipperman/docs/group_allocation_help.md

 # Changing the sort order

 It can sometimes be helpful to sort the sailors table in different ways.
-Click the ►Sort order at the top of the page.
-You will see a list of sortable fields, in order of priority.
-Use the up and down buttons to change the sort order.
-Unfortunately, for now, you have to reopen the sort order list every time the page refreshes.
+Click the `Change sort order` button.
+You can move the various categories up and down, and then click `Back` to return to the allocation screen.

 # Seeing a summary

-If you want to see a summary of how many sailors you have put in each group, or how many club boats there are allocated, or how much of each boat class is sailing; then click on ►Summary.
+If you want to see a summary of how many sailors you have put in each group, or how many club boats there are allocated, or how much of each boat class is sailing; then click on the appropriate ► at the top of the page.

+## Seeing how many club boats are allocated, and if you have any left

+If you click on ►Club boats, you will see a table of how many club boat spaces have been allocated for each day (note these are the number of *sailors* allocated to club boats, not the number of boats).
+In the far right column is the number of boat spaces available for this event.
+These are populated by default with values that can be changed in the [configuration](configuration_help.md#club-dinghies).
+You can change these values just for this event by modifying the numbers and hitting `Update club boat limits for event`.

+If there are more sailors allocated to a club boat on a given day than there are spaces left, you will see a * in that column for the appropriate day.

 # Changing sailor availability